abhay2575/delta-demo/README.md

 # delta-demo
-It is dmeo of projects
+It is dmeo of projects.